 Try noodle, pasta, or rice-based dishes.

 Stir fries, pasta dishes, and Asian noodle dishes are also highly adaptable, and easily prepared in two pans.
 Replace meat or seafood with diced, fried tofu cubes or strips, or double up on the vegetables.
+Or, even easier, make it like you would for the vegetarians and cook the chicken on the side to be added tableside.

 Make vegetarian meals hearty.